-The data saved by districts in the TIDE by May 12, 2023, are used to identify EB students/ELs for accountability purposes.
-EB students/ELs who are year one in U.S. schools are excluded from accountability performance calculations.
-EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure.
-EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure.
-STAAR Alternate 2 assessment results are included regardless of an EB student/EL's years in U.S. schools.
+- EB students/ELs who are year one in U.S. schools are excluded from accountability performance calculations. - EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure. - EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure and are included in the same manner as non-EB students/ELs.